unwire/viper-demo-ios/Presentation.md

 - Primitives / database-like properties (Int, String)

 **Data Manager** (entity Gateway)
+- Encapsulates an API to the enterprise layer (return entities).
 - Grouped around domains, e.g. Hero, Image, User
-- Encapsulates an API to the enterprise layer (return entities).
-- Per domain (e.g. HeroDataManager, ImageDataManager)
 - The data manager knows where to fetch data from and knows if something should be persisted
 - Does not know the underlaying technologies used of storage or service.
 - May have multiple subscribed interactors